Deadlines for September Admission

 The GRE (General) is required for all applicants except those graduating from a Canadian university.
 The GRE is optional for applicants graduating from Canadian universities.
 A minimum score of 160 or higher in the Quantitative section is required.

 The GRE must have been written in the last two years.
 Score reports that are more than two years old are not accepted.
-A photocopy of your GRE test scores is acceptable at the time of application.
-We must receive official scores directly from ETS before commencement of the M.A. program.
+Please request for submission of your test scores to be sent to UBC.
 The UBC institution code is 0965.

 Note that we require your scores on the GRE and not the GMAT.
 Scores on the GMAT are not a substitute for GRE scores.

 Permanent Residents of Canada are required to provide proof of immigration status and date of landing.
 Submit a photocopy of the Record of Landing Form or a photocopy of both the front and back of your Permanent Resident card online via your online application, or by mail to the address given above.

 Application Fee: Applicants are required to pay a non-refundable application fee.
 The online application requires credit card payment via VISA or Mastercard, or Interac/debit from individuals with banking accounts at Scotiabank, Royal Bank, or TD Canada Trust.
 The fee is CDN $100.00 for Canadians (and, Permanent Residents, Refugees, Diplomats); CDN $159.00 for international applicants.

 The application fee is waived only for applicants who are citizens of and whose correspondence address is located in one of the world’s 50 least developed countries as declared by the United Nations.
 A list of these countries is available at the Faculty of Graduate Studies website.
 Waivers are made in no other circumstances.